mtn94887/Microservices_ADR2/README.md

 - Pros

-  * With microservices we are able to deal with increase in demand without impact on other parts of the system.
+  * With microservices we are able to deal with increase in demand.
   * It enables the increase in overall performance and efficiency.
   * Able to perform modular maintenance.
 Meaning, even if a part of the system breaks down, operating team will be able to fix it without casuing harm to different part of the       system.
   * Different teams responsible for different parts of the system will be able to operate the system with their preferred style of programming.